 We teach children that letters usually make a certain sound but that there are always exceptions.
 This way when they come across something that doesn't work they know they can try other sounds.

 Practising at home.

 Children need to recognise letters automatically.
 A great way to do this is with flashcards.
 The children are sent home with their new letters in Reception.
 The more they look at them and say them the more automatic these letters will become.
-(It's suggested that children need to read something over 80 times before it becomes 'known').
+(It's suggested that children need to read something around 100 times before it becomes 'known').
 Stick a new sound on the fridge, the bathroom wall etc and say it as often as possible.
 Think of words beginning with this sound.
 Look around when you're out and about at shop signs etc for examples of that letter.
 Practise writing the letter and saying the sound at the same time.

 We don't teach the letters in the order of the alphabet.
 This is so the children can start to read and make whole words very quickly.
 For example, we teach the following letters first: s, a, t, p, i, n because with these 6 letters you can make lots of little words e.g. sat, pin, pat, pit, tin, sit, it, sip etc.

 What on earth is a digraph?

 A digraph is simply a sound which is represented by two letters ('di' comes from the greek for two and 'graph' means letter).
 Your children will begin to learn these in Reception.
 The most common ones which they will begin to learn are th, sh, ch, ee, oo, ng.
 Look out for these in words and point them out.

 For more information on some of these terms go to our Jargon Buster page under the Parents page.